-- (10) Fees imposed by Subparagraph (A)(1)(a) of this Section shall not be collected or required to be paid on or after the first day of the second month following a determination that has been made by the board that the unobligated balance in the Tank Trust Fund equals or exceeds forty million dollars.
+- (10) Fees imposed by Subparagraph (A)(1)(a) of this Section shall not be collected or required to be paid on or after the first day of the second month following a determination that has been made by the board that the unobligated balance in the Tank Trust Fund equals or exceeds twenty million dollars.
 If the board determines that the unobligated balance in the Tank Trust Fund falls below ten million dollars, the fee shall be reinstated effective on the first day of the second month following this determination.
-For these purposes, the unobligated balance in the Tank Trust Fund shall be determined by subtracting from the cash balance in the Tank Trust Fund at the end of each month the sum of the total estimates made by the board of eligible payment requests pending review and the outstanding balance of the estimated costs to be incurred associated with investigations, corrective action plans, and activities authorized under this Section. - (11) A bulk facility operator may retain an amount not to exceed one percent of the monthly fee collected pursuant to Paragraph (1) of this Subsection by that operator as compensation for collecting and remitting the fee.
+For these purposes, the unobligated balance in the Tank Trust Fund at the end of each month the sum of the total estimates made by the board of eligible payment requests pending review and the outstanding balance of the estimated costs to be incurred associated with correction action plans approved by the department. - (11) A bulk facility operator may retain an amount not to exceed one percent of the monthly fee collected pursuant to Paragraph (1) of this Subsection by that operator as compensation for collecting and remitting the fee.
 One percent of the fee can be retained by the bulk facility operator if the report and fee are remitted to the secretary in the time frame specified in Paragraph (7) of this Subsection. - B. All owners of motor fuel underground storage tanks storing new or used motor oil shall pay to the secretary a fee not to exceed two hundred seventy-five dollars per eligible underground motor fuel storage tank per year.
 Late fees shall be established by the department by rule in accordance with the Administrative Procedure Act.
 Failure to pay the prescribed fee as provided herein, within ninety days after the due date, shall constitute a violation and shall subject the person to applicable enforcement actions under the Louisiana Environmental Quality Act, including but not limited to revocation or suspension of the applicable permit, license, registration, or variance. - C. The secretary shall not make any disbursements from the Tank Trust Fund to any person who has not complied with and paid the fee assessment as required by Subsection B of this Section.

 Acts 1988, No. 767, §2, eff.
 July 15, 1988; Acts 1989, No. 513, §1; Acts 1990, No. 1014, §§1, 2, eff.
 Sept.
 1, 1990; Acts 1991, No. 890, §1; Acts 1993, No. 176, §1; Acts 1995, No. 336, §§1, 2, eff.
 June 16, 1995; Acts 1999, No. 348, §1, eff.
 June 16, 1999; Acts 1999, No. 349, §1, eff.
-June 16, 1999; Acts 2001, No. 550, §1; Acts 2004, No. 692, §1, eff.
-July 6, 2004; Acts 2016, No. 521, §1.
+June 16, 1999; Acts 2001, No. 550, §1.